Giant panda: Diet

 During the shoot season from April to August, the giant panda stores a large amount of food in preparation for the months succeeding this seasonal period, in which it lives off a diet of bamboo leaves.

 The average giant panda eats 9 to 14 kg of bamboo shoots per day to compensate for the limited energy content of its diet.
 Ingestion of such a large quantity of material is possible and necessary because of the rapid passage of large amounts of indigestible plant material through the short, straight digestive tract.
 Such rapid passage of digesta limits the potential of microbial digestion in the gastrointestinal tract, limiting alternative forms of digestion.
 Given this voluminous diet, the giant panda defecates up to 40 times a day.

 The limited energy input imposed on it by its diet has affected the giant panda's behaviour.
 It tends to limit its social interactions and avoids steeply sloping terrain to limit its energy expenditures.
 Their field metabolic rate, the amount of energy used by an animal in its daily life, is one of the lowest reported among mammals, comparable to that of sloths.

+The bamboo eater giant panda and the insectivorous sloth bear have resting or basal metabolic rates that are 18% and 41% lower, respectively, than predicted for a placental mammal of their same body mass, whereas the omnivorous American black bear and the carnivorous polar bear have basal metabolic rates that are 23% and 62%, respectively, higher than predicted for their body masses.

 Two of the panda's most distinctive features, its large size and round face, are adaptations to its bamboo diet.
 Anthropologist Russell Ciochon observed: "[much] like the vegetarian gorilla, the low body surface area to body volume [of the giant panda] is indicative of a lower metabolic rate.
 This lower metabolic rate and a more sedentary lifestyle allows the giant panda to subsist on nutrient poor resources such as bamboo."
 The giant panda's round face is the result of powerful jaw muscles, which attach from the top of the head to the jaw.
 Large molars crush and grind fibrous plant material.